ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   If you pin the action to a fixed runtime, the runtime won't change or receive security fixes.
+   If you pin the action to a fixed runtime, the runtime cannot change or receive security fixes.
    {: note}

 ### Create an action by using external libraries with Go modules
 {: #prep_go_external_libraries}

-You can create an action by using third party libraries with Go modules.
+You can create an action by using third-party libraries with Go modules.
 For more information about Go modules, see [Go module doc](https://golang.org/ref/mod).
 {: #shortdesc}

 If the action has not been pre-compiled, then the libraries are downloaded at the action execution time.